sonnypolaris/reflection-gen-ai/README.md

 * Expand the pattern to all user to define the system prompt
 * Expant to use RAG for answers as well.
 * Improve performance...

+## Limitations
+* Requires Snowflake.
+It might be best to use WESST region due to LLM limits.
+* Only developer level testing.